adrelanos/tirdad/README.md

  Run as root:

-`#insmod module/tirdad.ko`
+`# insmod module/tirdad.ko`

  You can also disable the module with:

-`#rmmod module/tirdad.ko`
+`# echo 0 > /sys/kernel/livepatch/tirdad/enabled; sleep 1; rmmod tirdad.ko`

  After you disable it, kernel will continue to use its default algorithm to generate initial sequence numbers.
+If the `rmmod` command fails, wait a bit and try again.